Civil/Construction

 Spring, 3 credit hours

 In this course, the fundamentals of cast-in-place reinforced concrete design by the strength design method are introduced.
 Students design slabs, beams, girders, columns and footings in accordance with current version of American Concrete Institute Code 318.
 Computations are done by manual methods and spreadsheets.
 Students are introduced to design software.
-In the lab, students work through the complete design of a small multi-story commercial building.
-Three hours lecture, three hours laboratory per week.
+A design of elements of a small multi-story commercial building is incorporated into the class.

 Spring, 3 credit hours